The Black Bossalini

-The Black Bossalini (aka Dr. Bomb from da Bay) is the fifth studio album by American rapper Spice 1.
+The Black Bossalini (a.k.a.
+Dr. Bomb from da Bay) is the fifth studio album by American rapper Spice 1.
 It was released on October 28, 1997, via Jive Records.
 The album was produced by Ant Banks, Paris, Rick Rock, Ali Malek, Clint "Payback" Sands, Femi Ojetunde, Hen-Gee, and Mike Mosley.
 It features guest appearances from Big Syke, Ice-T, Kokane, Mack 10, MC Breed, Too $hort, WC, and Yukmouth.
 The album peaked at number 28 on the Billboard 200 chart and at number 5 on the Billboard Top R&B/Hip-Hop Albums chart in the United States.

 The album spawned two singles: a promo single "510, 213 / Ballin' / I'm High" and "Playa Man", but none of them made it to Billboard charts.
 A music video was shot for the song "Playa Man".
 The song "2 Hands & a Razorblade" was originally heard in the 1997 film Dangerous Ground and was also included on the film's soundtrack.